DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc H - The Lost Soul.md

 <p>Lady Wachter’s four followers soon join the chant, raising their arms as their voices swell in harmony with hers.
 The air around the hill begins to crackle and hum, the atmosphere tinged with the scent of ozone.</p>
 <p>Small clouds of mist begin to rise from the ground beneath the ritualists, extruding long tendrils of wisping fog that bathe the earth in pale, ethereal light.</p>
 <p>As the chant continues, the billowing clouds of mist grow brighter, casting long, dancing shadows across the sides of the hill.
 The fog seems to undulate in rhythm with their words, the very air seeming to thrum with arcane resonance.
 From deep within the seas of roiling grey, you think you can almost hear a woman’s distant, murmuring voice, joined by the echo of a thousand whispers.</p>
 <p>The tendrils of fog interlock—and snap together, forming a circle: a tight ring of shimmering, swirling mist.
 Lady Wachter’s hands curl into fists, and she pulls both arms across her chest.
 In a low, melodic voice, she recites a trio of names again and again: “<em>Morgantha Stormreaver.
-Bella Sunbane.
+Belladonna Sunbane.
 Offalia Wormwiggle.</em>” Her gaze meets yours, and she gives a single, near-imperceptible nod.</p>
 </div>

 The circle, which extends five hundred feet vertically into the air, remains for the next ten minutes.
 During this time, any night hags named by Lady Wachter who remain within the circle cannot use their ***etherealness*** ability to enter the Ethereal Plane.